‘Hold still, old boy. I’m almost done.’

 ‘Are you ready?’
 Taïga looks at him over her shoulder and he laces his arms around her slim waist.

-He holds on tight, anticipating the surge forward when Taïga kicks Duke into a slow canter.
+Taïga kicks Duke into a slow canter, but he holds on tight, anticipating the surge forward.
 The old horse’s heavy hooves sounds like thunder as they hit the ground faster and faster.

 Taïga’s hair tickles his face but he doesn’t dare letting go…